Colombia, FARC rebels set to start peace talks Wednesday

 Negotiations in Oslo are expected to focus on laying the groundwork for the later discussions in Cuba, which would focus mainly on land, drugs and political participation issues.

-Norway and Cuba have agreed to act as guarantors at the talks while representatives from Venezuela and Chile will also be present.
+Norway and Cuba have agreed to act as guarantors at the talks while representatives from Venezuela and Chile will be present for the talks.

-(Reporting by Balazs Koranyi and Anna Valderrama; Additional reporting by Helen Murphy and Jack Kimball in Bogota; Editing by Alison Williams and Todd Eastham)
+(Reporting by Balazs Koranyi and Anna Valderrama; Additional reporting by Helen Murphy and Jack Kimball in Bogota; Editing by Alison Williams and Will Dunham)